TVM: PV, FV, payment, rate & periods

 Finance Calculator FAQ

-How do I calculate the interest rate on a loan?
+How do I find the interest rate on a loan with a TVM solver?

-What does N represent in a finance calculator?
+What does N mean on a finance calculator?

 Sources & citations